tonyedwardspz/flappy-bird-clone/README.md

 This is to get me knee deep in Phaser.js in preperation for an upcoming Uni assignment.
 As a bi-product using git in conjunction with bower, yeoman and grunt.

+Please excuse the over commenting, I'll be refering back to this project alot.

 ## Instructions

 1. Clone repositry